Should you wear a mask amid Delta variant surge? Watch doctor's answer - KESQ

 “When you have such a low level of vaccination superimposed upon a variant that has a high degree of efficiency of spread, what you are going to see among undervaccinated regions — be that states, cities or counties — you’re going to see these individual types of blips,” he said.
 “It’s almost like it’s going to be two Americas.”

+Young people — age 18 to 24 — are still a group that officials are trying to get vaccinated.
+The proportion of young people hospitalized is increasing, according to Dr. Rochelle Walensky, Centers for Disease Control and Prevention director.

+Since May, people ages 12 to 29 have accounted for about a third of hospitalizations — a greater proportion than in the past, Walensky said.
+CDC data shows, however, that vaccination coverage among young adults is improving.
+Over the past two weeks, the 18-24 age group made up 12.6% of those becoming fully vaccinated, the CDC said.

-But spikes in coronavirus cases are “entirely avoidable, entirely preventable,” said Fauci, who heads the National Institute of Allergy and Infectious Diseases.
+But spikes in coronavirus cases are “entirely avoidable, entirely preventable” with vaccination, said Fauci, who heads the National Institute of Allergy and Infectious Diseases.

-“If you are vaccinated, you diminish dramatically your risk of getting infected and even more dramatically your risk of getting seriously ill.
-If you are not vaccinated, you are at considerable risk,” Fauci warned.

-Fauci’s remarks come as the Delta variant, which is more contagious and aggressive, has reached nearly every state and accounted for 26.1% of US Covid-19 cases as of Tuesday, according to the US Centers for Disease Control and Prevention.
+Fauci’s remarks come as the Delta variant, which is more contagious and aggressive, has reached nearly every state and accounted for 26.1% of US Covid-19 cases as of Tuesday, according to the CDC.

+“I’m concerned about the Delta variant,” US Surgeon General Dr. Vivek Murthy told CNN on Wednesday.
+“And I am worried that what we are seeing in terms of a plateauing of cases nationally but also an increase in cases in many small sections of the United States, that that is, in fact, being driven by the Delta variant.”

+There is still a lot of virus circulating in the US, and close to 300 people — “just far too many” — are still dying daily from the coronavirus, Murthy said, citing data from recent weeks.

 Indeed, the rise and spread of more transmissible coronavirus variants are changing the equation for achieving herd immunity — the point at which enough people are protected against a virus to suppress its spread — a coronavirus specialist told CNN on Tuesday.